sjentsch/lsjDocs/Ch04/Ch04_Descriptives_2.rst

 However, as you might have guessed from our discussion of the variance, what jamovi actually calculates is slightly different to the formula given above.
-Just like the we saw with the variance, what jamovi calculates is a version that divides by *N - 1* rather than *N*.
+Just like we saw with the variance, what jamovi calculates is a version that divides by *N - 1* rather than *N*.

 For reasons that will make sense when we return to this topic in chapter :doc:`../Ch08/Ch08_Estimation` I will refer to this new quantity as